 Throughout the course we'll interweave the ethics, politics and aesthetics of theatre-making and critical analysis.
 You'll gain an in-depth understanding of narrative structures and their visual, technical, performative and political dimensions.
-We consider contemporary practice along with active research into some of the longer histories that continue to influence how we make theatre now.
-You'll be able to demonstrate your skills with an extended practical or written independent project worth over half of the course credits.
+We'll consider contemporary practice along with active research into some of the longer histories that continue to influence how we make theatre now.
+You'll be able to demonstrate your skills with an extended practical or written independent project.

 When you make your choice you'll submit a proposal including a rationale and timetable for the work.